The purpose and scope of this policy statement

 - Mentors will, as far as possible, monitor the activities of children working independently to ensure they are not accessing inappropriate online content.

-- At least two mentors will remain at the venue until all children have been collected by guardians or left to go home at the end of the session.
+- At least two full mentors will remain at the venue until all children have been collected by guardians or left to go home at the end of the session.

 - Interested volunteers must contact Prewired organisers before attending their first session and introduce themselves to the Duty Mentor on arrival.